-The Ox tackles the issues with verve and wisdom…
+The Ox tackles problems with verve and wisdom

 The element of water reinforces the positive aspects of the Ox’s character.
-The Water Ox is more open-minded towards renewals and improvements.
-Water Oxen uphold their values and proclaim their achievements, but they are liberal towards other attitudes and they are rather open-minded for e few proposals… So it must be said they are good team workers.
-Nothing could stop it, when the Ox is climbing up the career ladder.
+The Water Ox is more open-minded toward new beginnings and improvement.
+Water Oxen uphold their values and proclaim their achievements, but they are also accepting of other opinions and open to different suggestions.
+They are great team players, and nothing can get in their way when they are focused on career.

 Rate this page